swanjiku/eventdriven-jwt-microservices/user_service/README.md

 ## 📌 Overview

-The **User Service** handles user-related operations such as registration, profile management, and role-based access control.
+The **User Service** handles user-related operations such as profile management, and role-based access control.

 ## 🛠️ Tech Stack